 I gratefully acknowledge four people who agreed to contribute to the Foreword of this publication.
 Our first Chief Minister and the man who encouraged and supported my entry into Territory politics the Honourable Paul Everingham AO.
 In my assessment Paul was the most defining political figure since Self Government.
-Legendary journalist Frank Alcorta OAM MID was there throughout observing, writing and documenting the times.
-Not always complimentary he was a 'touchstone' of reality.
+Legendary journalist, academic and Vietnam veteran Frank Alcorta MG OAM MiD was there throughout observing, writing and documenting the times.
+Not always complimentary of my political tribe or me personally he was a 'touchstone' of reality.
 Martin Albrecht AC the former CEO and Chairman of Thiess was one of the first to offer me a role outside of politics.
 A 'son' of the Territory he had faith that I could transition the divide between public service and the commercial sector.
 Dr. Christine Fletcher, Director of the Northern Australia Research Unit of ANU in Darwin was the dispassionate observer and chronicler of that 'roller coaster' period of Asian engagement.
 I gratefully acknowledge Christine's editorial role in completing the Foreword.
 I thank them all for reading My Story.

 Very few elected politicians have made the transition from a high-profile political career to a role in the private sector as successfully as Shane Stone.
 Through enormous energy, the courage to express independent ideas and an astute appreciation of Real Politic, Shane Stone was as comfortable representing his constituency as he was negotiating with world leaders, providing counsel to the Prime Minister, or working closely with Australian business leaders.

 These attributes give us a preliminary glimpse into the life of a talented man who followed his own destiny and, as this publication reveals, invites us on a historical journey with his story.1